performant-software/recogito-semantic-tags/README.md

 # Recogito Semantic Tags Widget

 A generic semantic tagging widget for RecogitoJS and Annotorious.
+Can also be used as a normal React component, similar to a standard multi-select dropdown.

 ![Example](screencast.gif)

+## Usage

+### As a RecogitoJS/Annotorious widget

+[...TODO...]

+### As a generic React component

+[...TODO...]

 ## Development